bartobri/mrrcrypt/README.md

 The goal of this project is to provide a simple and robust command-line tool for encrypting and decrypting data using an adaptive mirror field algorithm.

-Output passes most tests for randmoness using the [Statistical Test Suite](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html) developed by the National Institute for Standards and Technology (NIST), and the [diehard test suite](https://en.wikipedia.org/wiki/Diehard_tests).
+Encrypted output passes most tests for randmoness using the [Statistical Test Suite](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html) developed by the National Institute for Standards and Technology (NIST), and the [diehard test suite](https://en.wikipedia.org/wiki/Diehard_tests).
+See [RANDOMNESS_TEST](RANDOMNESS_TEST.md) for test results.

 A 4352 byte key is used for encryption and decryption, and is highly resilient to brute force attacks.
 The total number of key permutations is: 256!\*3^(64\*64) â‰ˆ 1.66e+2461